 - In addition to the consent form, hospital staff will ask you at different times to tell them who you are, what surgery you are having, and what part of your body will be operated on.
 This is all part of our safety checks.

-- Your surgeon will mark to spot on your body that is having surgery.
+- Your surgeon will mark to spot on your body where the surgery will occur.
 Make sure that the mark is in the correct location.

 - In the operating room, your surgeon will call for a “time-out”.
 This is when we check one last time to make sure that we are doing the correct surgery on the correct body part, and on the correct person.
 You may or may not be awake to hear this.